Trump's $250 billion China 'miracle' adds gloss to 'off-kilter' trade

-BEIJING/SHANGHAI (Reuters) - President Donald Trump can return to the United States claiming to have snagged over $250 billion in deals from his maiden trip to Beijing.
+BEIJING/SHANGHAI (Reuters) - President Donald Trump can return to the United States claiming to have snagged over $250 billion (190 billion pounds) in deals from his maiden trip to Beijing.
 Whether those deals live up to the lofty price tag is another question altogether.

-Watched by Trump and China’s President Xi Jinping at a signing ceremony in Beijing, U.S. planemaker Boeing Co, General Electric Co and chip giant Qualcomm Inc sealed lucrative multi-billion dollar deals.
+Watched by Trump and China’s President Xi Jinping at a signing ceremony in Beijing, U.S. planemaker Boeing Co (BA.N), General Electric Co (GE.N) and chip giant Qualcomm Inc (QCOM.O) sealed lucrative multi-billion dollar deals.

 “This is truly a miracle,” China’s Commerce Minister Zhong Shan said at a briefing in Beijing.